 \section{Abstract}

-Mathematical structure of higher dimensional physical phase spaces of the non-diagonal Bianchi IX model is analyzed in the neighborhood of the cosmological singularity by using dynamical systems method.
-Critical points of the Hamiltonian equations appear at infinities and are of a nonhyperbolic type, which is generic feature of considered singular dynamics.
-Reduction of kinematical symplectic 2-form to the constraint surface may enable determination of physical Hamiltonian and time, and lowers dimensionality of the dynamics arena.
-Presented analysis of the phase space are based on canonical transformations.
+The mathematical structure of higher-dimensional physical phase spaces of the nondiagonal Bianchi IX model is analyzed in the neighborhood of the cosmological singularity by using dynamical system methods.
+Critical points of the Hamiltonian equations appear at infinities and are of a nonhyperbolic type, which is a generic feature of the considered singular dynamics.
+The reduction of the kinematical symplectic 2-form to the constraint surface enables the determination of the physical Hamiltonian.
+This procedure lowers the dimensionality of the dynamics arena.
+The presented analysis of the phase space is based on canonical transformations.
 We test our method for the specific subspace of the physical phase space.
-Obtained results encourage for making complete examination of the dynamics.
+The obtained results encourage further examination of the dynamics within our approach.